 POP Holding Ltd is the Group's holding company.
-As at 31 December 2023, the companies belonging to the Group owned 100.0 per cent of the shares in POP Holding Ltd. The POP Holding group consisted until 25 May 2023 of POP Holding Ltd and Finnish P&C Insurance Ltd. On 14 March 2023, POP Bank Group and LocalTapiola signed an agreement on the sale of the majority stake in Finnish P&C Insurance Ltd, which was part of POP Bank Group, to LocalTapiola.
-The sale was completed on 25 May 2023 and concerned 70 per cent of the company's share capital (see also "- Recent events" below).
+As at 31 December 2024, the companies belonging to the Group owned 100.0 per cent of the shares in POP Holding Ltd. Until 25 May 2023, the POP Holding group consisted of POP Holding Ltd and Finnish P&C Insurance Ltd. On 14 March 2023, the POP Bank Group and LocalTapiola signed an agreement on the sale of the majority stake in Finnish P&C Insurance Ltd, which was part of the POP Bank Group, to LocalTapiola.
+The sale was completed on 25 May 2023 and concerned 70 per cent of the company's share capital.

 Finnish P&C Insurance Ltd began its customer business operations in late 2012.
 The company offers the most common insurance policies to private customers: vehicle, home, boat, travel and accident insurance policies.
 The company focuses on private customers.
-At the end of 2023, the company had approximately 189,000 customers.
+At the end of 2024, the company had approximately 190,000 customers.
 Insurance policies are sold under the auxiliary business name POP Insurance.
 As of the date of this Base Prospectus, P&C Insurance Ltd is a 30 per cent owned company of POP Holding Ltd.